JeremiahKaren/35percent.github.io/_posts/2019-12-12-shopping-centre-jr-decision.md

 The money to buy out (at existing use value) can come from the _"upwards of £100m"_ that Southwark is supposedly to receive for the Heygate overage.

+With the Tories in power for at least another 5 years it is time for our Labour council to show what innovative things it can do when it is in power instead of just rolling over to property developers.

+Look at the innovative stuff that the Council has done in Peckham - Peckham levels etc.